This article is a part of Astral Web’s Comprehensive Guide to JIRA!

 Team Members can only be invited to a project by a PM, and can only create, edit, and delete issues within the project.
 They can see other users’ issues and support editing them, but they will not be able to change any project settings.

 Guest Reporters are roles reserved for our external stakeholders who need access to our project tickets.
 They can never see other projects, nor can they view issues they are not related to.
 So a PM must assign or add a Guest Reporter as a watcher to tickets they need access.
-Otherwise, the Guest Reporter can create and modify their own issue within the project.
+Otherwise, the Guest Reporter can create and modify their own issues within the project.

 Add Your Custom Roles